Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/optimisation/README.rst

 21. 3d_v1b
 ~~~~~~

--  Identical to “3d_v1a” except that the Bund elevation was set to 333
+-  Identical to “3d_v1a” except that the bund elevation was set to 333
    MSL.
 -  history matching results were similar to “3d_v1a” suggesting that the
    bund elevation is largely non-unique
--  retained to demonstrate the non-uniqueness of the 3d structure
+-  retained to demonstrate the non-uniqueness of the 3D structure

 14. terrace_only
 ~~~~~~~~~~~~

--  This model structure only includes the high terrace (south of Hawea Flat) to the clutha river
+-  This model structure only includes the High Terrace (south of Hawea Flat) to the Clutha River
--  this optimisation was undertaken to see if the high terrace could be history matched (within the accepted parameter ranges) in isolation from the rest of the Hawea aquifer system.
+-  this optimisation was undertaken to see if the High Terrace could be history matched (within the accepted parameter ranges) in isolation from the rest of the Hawea aquifer system.
--  History matching was not achieved.
+-  History matching was not achieved

 Abandoned branches (releases, optimisation versions)
 ----------------------------------------------------